ZeshanZa/CS370-Project-/documentation.md

 ### Matches

 This app includes all the functionality to matching: send matches, decline matches, store deleted matches (so that a user doesn't get them again) and view match requests.
 A Match model was created to store every current match with the status of either "accepted" or "declined."
 Through this model, a serializer is created which allows the creation of each match instance.
+This app also includes the minor functionalities for matching related notifications: handling notifications for pending matching requests and handling notifications for accepted match requests.

 ### FriendsSystem

 This is our friends app created inside our project.
 This app includes the following major functionalities: send friend request, decline friend request, remove friend, and view friend request.
 A Friend model was created to store each friend instance.
 Another model called Friend requests was created to store user's existing friend request.
+This app also includes the minor functionalities for friend related notifications: handling notifications for pending friend requests and handling notifications for accepted/rejected friend requests.

 ### Skills